NetComposer/nksip/doc/advanced/write_a_plugin.md

 When the gen_server supporting the SipApp starts (or the plugin is activated after a reconfiguration), this function is called from it.
 The plugin can read and store information in the gen_server's state, using the funcions `nksip_sipapp_srv:get_meta/2` and `nksip_siapp_srv:set_meta/3` (the [nksip_uac_auto_register](../../plugins/src/nksip_uac_auto_register.erl) plugin is an example of using this functions).

-### terminate/2
+#### terminate/2
 ```erlang
 terminate(nksip:app_id(), nksip_sipapp_srv:state()) ->
    {ok, nksip_sipapp_srv:state()}.
 ```

-Called when the SipApp stops (or the plugin is deactivated because of a reconfiguration) this function is called.
+When the SipApp stops (or the plugin is deactivated because of a reconfiguration) this function is called.
 The plugin must clean any stored state.

 ## Plugin callbacks module description